Leather Circle Earrings DIY

 You can find many templates for your earrings on Design Bundles, Pinterest and Etsy.
 Many bloggers offer them for free and others are available for sale on the Etsy website.

-I used this cute circle earrings svg file for this project.
+I used a cute circle earrings SVG file for this project from Design Bundles.

 Open Cricut Design Space and start a new project